-The following shows a report grouped by Area, Location, and then Week_Ending, with these added columns based on the values in Units:
+For a live example, see the Saving and Exporting Data with Dynamic Queries example in Blox Sampler - Relational Reporting.
+This example shows a report grouped by Area, Location, and then Week_Ending, with added columns based on the values in Units.